chessworld/TorneloScoresheet/documentation/QualityAssurancePlan.md

 - Any relevant test cases have been written
 - The code is commented such that another developer on the team can understand what it does by reading it.
 - The code has the correct syntax for the language being used, and syntax is consistent across the entire code base.
-- All code has undergone testing (black box, integration, system or acceptance depending on what the deliverable is)
-- The Trello ticket contains a link to the pull request
 - The branch has been merged into main and deleted

 When all the relevant points above have been fulfilled, the Trello ticket can be closed